 North Bend Rail Trail is a hiking and biking trail in Ritchie County and Wood County, West Virginia.
 It is 14.2 miles long and begins at 614 feet altitude.
 Traveling the entire trail is 28.4 miles with a total elevation gain of 1,526 feet.
 The Muddy Cut School (historical) (elevation 636 feet) school, the Beha Cemetery (elevation 722 feet) grave yard, and the Walker Post Office (elevation 623 feet) post office can be seen along the trail.

-North Bend Rail Trail Professional Review and Guide
+North Bend Rail Trail Professional Reviews and Guides

 Sign in/up to upload photos.